22 Farmhouse Kitchen Cabinet Ideas & Color Options

 Image courtesy of Mindy Gayer Design

 Since cabinets are among the most prominent features in the kitchen, it’s essential to consider cabinet surfacing wisely.
 Choices available range from solid wood to wood veneers, laminate, aluminum, and stainless steel.
+Kitchen cabinets are made from various materials, including wood, plywood, particleboard, and MDF (medium-density fiberboard).

 The type of material used can affect the cabinets’ durability, appearance, and cost.
 Wood cabinets, for example, are often considered the most durable and can provide a classic, timeless look.
 However, they can also be more expensive than other materials.